openturns/openturns/python/doc/install.rst

 macOS
 -----
-Installation options include pip and conda for x86 processors.
+Installation options include pip and conda for x86_86 and arm64 processors.
-For ARM processors binary packages are only provided via conda for now.

 Debian/Ubuntu
 -------------